If you’re lucky, plugging straight into an amp will make your ukulele sound great.

 If you have a passive piezo pickup, the short answer is: YES, you need a preamp.
 These pickups can sound great, but they need an optimized environment to really shine.

-A high-impedance input can come in the form of an acoustic amp (like the Fishman Loudbox Mini) or as a high-grade, piezo-intended stage direct box.
-This type of direct box is few and far between so don’t count on them at a gig unless you’re Jake Shimabukuro and you ask specifically for it.
+A high-impedance input can come in the form of an acoustic amp or as a high-grade, piezo-intended stage direct box.
+This type of direct box is few and far between so don’t count on them at a gig unless you bring it yourself.

 Preamps come in many flavors and the options can be overwhelming.